p-friedl/dataeng-capstone/README.md

 # Final Data Model

-## Schema
 As the given source datasets provide input for several fact tables I designed the following Galaxy Schema:

 ![Final Data Model](./drawings/data_model.png)

 The main idea is to share the same dimension tables (date, country, region and subregion) between several fact tables.
-This provides the advantage of quicker query performance on single fact queries but still enables multi fact queries.
+This provides the advantage of quicker query performance on single fact queries but still enables multi fact queries to provide the needed time or location aggregation requested in the fictional project scope.

-## Dictionary

 # ETL & Architecture